idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 portion of the equation and not result in temporal error accumulation.

 The `mms` package, as shown in [tutorial03_step04_function], is used to compute the necessary forcing function.
-The package can directly output the the input file format for the computed forcing function and the assumed solution, making adding it to the input file trivial.
+The package can directly output the input file format for the computed forcing function and the assumed solution, making adding it to the input file trivial.

 !listing tutorial03_verification/app/test/tests/step04_mms/step04_function.py id=tutorial03_step04_function link=false start=MooseDocs:start:spatial end=MooseDocs:end:spatial include-start=0